snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/events.md

 Snowplow is an event analytics platform.
 Once you have setup one or more Snowplow trackers, every time an event occurs, Snowplow should spot the event, generate a packet of data to describe the event, and send that event into the Snowplow data pipeline.

-To use Snowplow successfully, you need to have a good ide:
+To use Snowplow successfully, you need to have a good idea of:

 * What events you care about in your business
 * What events occur in your website / mobile application / server side systems / factories / call centers / dispatch centers